WhyRFoundation/foundation/_posts/2019-05-07-WhyR-2019-Registration.md

 # Past events

 Why R?
 2017 edition, organized in Warsaw, gathered 200 participants.
 The Facebook reach of [the conference page](https://www.facebook.com/whyRconf/) exceeds 15 000 users, with almost 800 subscribers.
 Our [oﬃcial web page](http://whyr.pl) had over 8000 unique visitors and over 12 000 visits in general.
 To learn more about Why R?
-2017 see the conference after movie (https://vimeo.com/239259242).
+2017 see the conference [after movie](https://vimeo.com/239259242).

 Why R?
 2018 edition, organized in Wroclaw, gathered 250 participants.
 The aftermovie can be found [here](https://www.youtube.com/watch?v=NNsceaqEP1w)